 - An international experience, largely funded by the College of Business, at the end of the freshman year.
 Students are expected to pay $1,000 of the nearly $4,000 cost.
 Financial aid is available for students with significant demonstrated need.
-In 2012, the students will be visiting Turkey.
+In 2014, the students will be visiting Singapore and Thailand.

 - A job shadow program during winter break of freshman year.